TAM test the new bi-prop helicopter rocket engines with incredible success

 This is the video of the Intora Firebird that now is the Dragonfly from Swiss Copter, a new design, new rotor blades and new rocket engines made by TAM make this helicopters unique all over the world.

-Atlas and Intora Firebird Rocket Helicopters now Swiss Copter
+Atlas and Intora Firebird Rocket Helicopters with the TAM rocket engines are now Swiss Copter Dragonfly

 The World's First Rocket Helicopter